codex-academy/JavaScript-foundations-for-modern-web-frameworks/TaxiRankApp.md

 ## Extra functionality

 * Keep count of the number of taxis leaving each queue.
+* Keep count of the total taxi fare for each trip and overall total for the day.
+* Ensure that your app is responsive and does not add duplicates and negative values.
 * Store data in localStorage so that data is retained after a screen refresh.
 * Add the ability to add more destinations.
 * What would if take to add more Taxi ranks?